Orotidine 5′-phosphate decarboxylase: Catalysis

 OMP decarboxylase is known for being an extraordinarily efficient catalyst capable of accelerating the uncatalyzed reaction rate by a factor of 10^{17}.
 To put this in perspective, the uncatalysed reaction which would take 78 million years to convert half the reactants into products is accelerated to 18 milliseconds when catalyzed by OMP decarboxylase.
-This extreme enzymatic efficiency is especially interesting because OMP decarboxylases uses no cofactor and contains no metal sites or prosthetic groups.
+This extreme enzymatic efficiency is especially interesting because OMP decarboxylases use no cofactor and contains no metal sites or prosthetic groups.
 The catalysis relies on a handful of charged amino acid residues positioned within the active site of the enzyme.